tobiasvl/tobiasvl.github.io/_posts/2020-04-29-choosing-the-wrong-m6800-assembler.md

 published: true
 synced: true
 ---
-This post is part of a series on writing an emulator for the DREAM 6800 computer.
+> This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
-{: .notice--info}
+{: .prompt-info }

 <!-- ![M6800 logo](../../assets/images/m6800-logo.png) -->